-- It must be submitted to a C-OSS by using PCS, including at least one PaP/RC section (for access to PCS, see chapter 2.5.
-Details are explained in the PCS User Manual http://cms.rne.eu/pcs/pcs-documentation/pcs-basics); - It must cross at least one border on a corridor; - It must comprise a train run from origin to destination, including PaP/RC sections on one or more corridors as well as feeder and/or outflow paths, on all of its running days.
+- it must be submitted to a C-OSS by using PCS, including at least one PaP/RC section (for access to PCS, see1.8.1 and 4.2.5).
+Details are explained in the PCS User Manual http://cms.rne.eu/pcs/pcs-documentation/pcs-basics) - > it must cross at least one border on a corridor - it must comprise a train run from origin to destination, including PaP/RC sections on one or more corridors as well as, where applicable, feeder and/or outflow paths, on all of its running days.
 In certain cases, which are due to technical limitations of PCS, a request may have to be submitted in the form of more than one dossier.
-These specific cases are the following: - Different origin and/or destination depending on running day (but using identical PaP/RC capacity for at least one of the IMs for which capacity was requested); - Transhipment from one train onto different trains (or vice versa) because of infrastructure restrictions; - The IM specifically asks the applicant to split the request into two or more dossiers; - To be able for the C-OSS to identify such dossiers as one request, and to allow a correct calculation of the priority value (K value) in case a request has to be submitted in more than one dossier, the applicant should indicate the link among these dossiers in PCS.
-Furthermore, the applicant should mention the reason for using more than one dossier in the comment field. - ➤ The technical parameters of the path request have to be within the range of the parameters as originally published of the requested PaP sections (exceptions are possible if allowed by the IM concerned, e.g. when the timetable of the PaP can be respected); - As regards sections with flexible times, the applicant may adjust/insert times, stops and parameters according to its individual needs within the given range.
+These specific cases are the following: - Different origin and/or destination depending on running day (But using identical PaP/RC capacity for at least one of the IMs for which capacity was requested). - Transhipment from one train onto different trains (or vice versa) because of infrastructure restrictions. - The IM/AB specifically asks the applicant to split the request into two or more dossiers.

+To be able for the C-OSS to identify such dossiers as one request, and to allow a correct calculation of the priority value (K value) in case a request has to be submitted in more than one dossier, the applicant should indicate the link among these dossiers in PCS.
+Furthermore, the applicant should mention the reason for using more than one dossier in the comment field.

+- ➤ the technical parameters of the path request have to be within the range of the parameters as originally published of the requested PaP sections (exceptions are possible if allowed by the IM/AB concerned, e.g. when the timetable of the PaP can be respected) - as regards sections with flexible times, the applicant may adjust/insert times, stops and parameters according to its individual needs within the given range.